 Though the pillow targets side sleepers, most people only spend part of the night on their side – so I tested the pillow throughout the night when sleeping on my back and stomach as well.
 The pillow felt comfortable in these positions as well, definitely works for all three positions.

 One thing to note is the pillow size – it’s a bit on the small size (relatively), which I actually prefer for the pillow under my head.
-But if you’re looking for a larger/cushiony pillow (like a lot of down pillows) then this one won’t be the one for you.
+But for those looking for a larger/cushiony pillow (like a lot of down pillows) then this one won’t be the best fit.

 They do promote the cooling technology a lot, and in my personal experience with the pillow it did sleep cool for a memory foam pillow.